v0.1.0 - Early Access

 cargo build --release -p lattice-daemon -p lattice

-2 - Run
+3 - Run

 Bring the node online

 lattice up starts or enables the daemon, waits for RPC readiness, and leaves you with one obvious way to get back online later.
+Follow it with lattice doctor if you want a quick health check.

-./target/release/lattice up
+lattice up

-./target/release/lattice status
+lattice status

-3 - Browse
+4 - Browse

 Load the Firefox extension